Understanding 37/4 as a Percent: A practical guide

 Method 3: Understanding the Implication of a Percentage Greater Than 100%

 The result, 925%, might seem unusual at first glance, as percentages are often understood to range from 0% to 100%.
-However, a percentage greater than 100% simply indicates that the part is larger than the whole.
-In the context of 37/4, we have more than four equal parts, hence the value exceeds 100%.
+Even so, a percentage greater than 100% simply indicates that the part is larger than the whole.
+And in the context of 37/4, we have more than four equal parts, hence the value exceeds 100%.
 This is perfectly valid mathematically and frequently encountered in various real-world scenarios, such as growth rates, profit margins, or comparing different quantities.

 Illustrative Examples: Real-world Applications of Percentages Greater Than 100%